stolostron/integrity-shield/docs/README_OCI_REGISTRY.md

 Integrity Shield supports various signing and verification types for Kubernetes manifests.
 You can use the signature stored in the OCI registry for Kubernetes manifest protection.

-When you use a private OCI Registry, you need to provide permission to Integrity Shield for pulling manifest images and signature images.
+If you would like to use a private OCI Registry, you will need to provide permission to Integrity Shield for pulling manifest images and signature images.

 This document will guide you through:
 - Storing Docker credentials as a Kubernetes Secret